How do we monitor air quality?

 Where can I find more information regarding air quality in Cyprus?

-The authority dedicated for monitoring ambient air is the Air Quality Section of Department of Labor Inspection (DLI).
-The officers of the Air Quality Section can assist for any matter related to air quality.
+The competent authority for monitoring ambient air is the Air Quality and Strategic Planning Section of Department of Labour Inspection (DLI).
+The officers of the Air Quality and Strategic Planning Section can assist for any matter related to air quality.
 Also, an outdoor panel is showing up information related to Air Quality and it is located in front of Lycabettus police station.
-Two 32" internal panels are showing content related to Air Quality and they are located in the Ministry of Labor and Social Insurance (MLSI) and at the Nicosia Citizens Center respectively.
+Two 32" internal panels are showing content related to Air Quality and they are located in the Ministry of Labour, Welfare and Social Insurance (MLWSI) and at the Nicosia Citizens Center respectively.

 Are there any European directives regarding Air Quality?